8 Secrets for Teaching Children With Dyslexia

 How We Can Help You

 Our products are multi-sensory which simply means that we have created materials that will utilize as many avenues to the brain as possible for the benefit of visual learners.
-Many children who have been labeled with a particular learning disability are actually highly visual learners who need multi-sensory instruction in reading.
-These identified disabilities include autism, Asperger's, and dyslexia.
+Read more here.